WiFi Connected But No Internet? Fix It Easily

 If nothing works, the issue might be outside your home.

-Once, I blamed my router all day.
-ISP later told me there was maintenance in my area.
+There was a day when I blamed my router.
+ISP then informed me that there was maintenance work in my area.

 Always confirm.